 6 cups water

-To serve, place in hamburger buns or split french bread and top with your preferred cheese if desired.
-Feel free to dip your sandwich in the au jus left in the slow cooker too!
+with your preferred cheese if desired.
+Feel free to dip your sandwich in the au

-- Place all the ingredients except the water into a gallon sized freezer storage bag; seal and freeze.
+* To make ahead/freezer meal - Place all the ingredients except the water into a gallon sized freezer storage bag; seal and freeze.
 When ready to prepare, defrost completely.
 Place contents into your slow cooker and add 6 cups of water.
+Cook on low setting for 6 to 10 hours.
+Unlike most roasts, the longer the better.

 ENCHILADAS